matthew-rollitt/ProcessingWorshop/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to everyone who came along
+* Thanks to all the volunteers who came along